 The host institution must undertake the following:

-- to meet all overhead and departmental costs
+- to meet all overhead and departmental costs, including items such as college and bench fees

 - to provide facilities (including departmental membership, office consumables and other usual privileges) at a level commensurate with the conditions enjoyed by existing staff of the same level